SpongeBob SquarePants (character): Cultural impact and legacy

 In Egypt's Tahrir Square, after the Egyptian Revolution of 2011, SpongeBob became a fashion phenomenon, appearing on various merchandise items from hijabs to boxer shorts.
 The phenomenon led to the creation of the Tumblr project called "SpongeBob on the Nile", founded by American students Andrew Leber and Elisabeth Jaquette, that attempts to document every appearance of SpongeBob in Egypt.
 Sherief Elkeshta cited the phenomenon in an essay about the incoherent state of politics in Egypt in an independent monthly paper titled Midan Masr.
 He wrote, "Why isn't he [SpongeBob] at least holding a Molotov cocktail?
 Or raising a fist?"
 The phenomenon has even spread to Libya, where a Libyan rebel in SpongeBob dress was photographed celebrating the revolution.

+During a panel at a fan convention in 2024, Kenny recounted a moment from a previous convention when he was asked by an autistic fan whether "SpongeBob himself [is] autistic as a character", to which he responded "Yes, of course he is. [...]
+That's his superpower, the same way that's your superpower."
+Video footage of this account went viral, prompting Kenny to clarify during an interview with Entertainment Weekly at the convention three days later that he did not intend for this to be an official public statement about the character, and called it a "private moment that I had with a fan, but it seems like it's been empowering and helpful to people out there."
+A decade prior, on the WTF with Marc Maron podcast, Kenny described SpongeBob as being "a little autistic.
+Obsessed with his job, very hardworking, gets really really deep into something."
+Fans on online forums have noted other behavior exhibited by SpongeBob can be interpreted as signs of autism, such as "meltdowns, blindness to sarcasm and inability to read social cues".
+Other SpongeBob voice actors, including Mr. Lawrence and Clancy Brown, have agreed that the character of SpongeBob connects with autistic children and adults "at every level of the spectrum".